nrolland/hello-world-http/README.md

-# hello-world-http
+# Hello-world with libraries (http server)

-Regular "hello world" have usually no dependency.
+Regular "hello world" have no dependency.
-A http hello world might require some libraries.
+This http hello world require some libraries.

 This means getting a example running becomes non trivial.

-Those examples are
+Those scripts are
-- zero install
+- zero install : everything is downloaded from the nix repository to your nix store. there is 0 pollution to your system.
-- immediately runabble
+- immediately runabble : the shell files just launch the program files as is

+# Usage

+- `./helloworldhs.sh` in one terminal
+- ```curl localhost:8080``` in another

-The alternative of making them run in their own specialized environnements (downloading compiler, configuration file, etc..) is a non-zero burden.
+The alternative to nix is to setup each language specialized environnements (downloading compiler, configuration file, etc..).